 Following mini-lecture 3.2, this mini-lecture provides an insight into how to model service demand within MUSE.
 There are two possible methods to model service demand in MUSE, from user input and by correlation.
-In this lecture we will learn what the difference is between these.
+In this mini-lecture we will learn what the difference is between these.

 ## Learning objectives